-Step 2 Connect the network cable to the Gigabit Ethernet 0 connector (see Figure 2-2).
+Step 2 Connect the network cable to the Gigabit Ethernet 0 connector (see Figure 2-2 and Figure 2-3).

-The setup utility (that appears when the Cisco SNS-3415 boots) only configures the Gigabit Ethernet 0 port.
-For information on connecting cables, see the Installation and Upgrade Guide for Cisco Secure Access Control System 5.4.
+The setup utility (which appears when the Cisco SNS-3415 or Cisco SNS-3495 appliances boots) only configures the Gigabit Ethernet 0 port.
+For information on connecting cables, see the Installation and Upgrade Guide for Cisco Secure Access Control System 5.5.

-Step 3 Power up the Cisco SNS-3415.
+Step 3 Power up the appliance.

-The appliance boots automatically and the setup utility appears (see Running Setup to Configure ACS, page 2-3).
+The appliance boots automatically, and the setup utility appears (see Running Setup to Configure ACS, page 2-4).